VoiSmart/pjsip-android/README.md

 - Hang up all active calls
 - Hold all active calls
 - Hold/Decline sip call when incoming/outgoing gsm call
+- Video support
+  - switch camera
+  - mute/unmute video
-- Video support: switch camera, mute/unmute video, video preview
+  - video preview
 - Use of a fixed SIP `Call-ID Header`.
 Refer to [this](https://github.com/VoiSmart/pjsip-android-builder/tree/master/patches/fixed_callid) for more details

 ## What is missing (contributions are welcome):